-In general, short-term car insurance will cost more than your typical policy.
+In general, short-term car insurance could cost more than your typical policy.
 Pricing is based on the make and model of the vehicle and where you’re intending to drive, among other factors.

 Compare temporary car insurance from top providers

-Do I need temporary car insurance if I live in different states?
+Do I need temporary car insurance if I have a home in two different states?

 What if I’m at a college that’s not in my home state?